shivashant25/Nerdio-Lab/Hands-on lab/01-Create-nmm-account.md

 ## Exercise 2: Getting started with NMM

-In this exercise, you'll be navigating to the dynamic RG from resource groups created during the creation your NMM resource, selecting the **App service** from the list of resources, registering for **Nerdio Manager for MSP** with the help of Powershell commands and creating your own **NMM Account** from the **NMM Portal**.
+In this exercise, you'll be accessing the NMM portal using the web app, registering for **Nerdio Manager for MSP** with the help of Powershell commands and creating your own **NMM Account** from the **NMM Portal**.

 1. On the **Azure portal** search for **Resource groups** in the search bar (1) and select **Resource groups** (2) from the suggestions.